The Clere School

 Over the course of an academic year, there are many ways for parents to find out about their child’s progress.
 Progress data is collated into a termly Progress Report for each pupil.
 There are two opportunities to meet with teachers for each year group, as well as additional information evenings at key times, for example, in Year 9, when pupils are choosing their GCSE option subjects.

 If at any other time you should wish to discuss your child’s learning in more detail, you should contact the school and ask to make an appointment either with a particular subject teacher, or with your child’s form tutor.
 Alternatively, you can email the school or an individual teacher with a request for further information.
-Finally, if you have a particular concern that relates to your child’s special educational need, you can always email the SENDCo, Miss Coyle, on email@example.com
+Finally, if you have a particular concern that relates to your child’s special educational need, you can always email the SENDCo, Ms J Ryan, email@example.com

 Parents have regular opportunities to meet with staff throughout the year including two opportunities for face to face consultations.
 Parents’ first contact point is their child’s Form Tutor or Subject teacher, in addition Subject/Curriculum Leader, Faculty Leaders and of course the Head of Year.
 The SEN department can also be contacted through the school office.

 The SENDCo, teachers and LSAs have access to continuous professional development, matched to the current needs of the pupils.
 As well as specialist courses, this includes subject specific network meetings, conferences and SEN update meetings relating to legislation and current educational practices.
 Within school, all teachers participate in ‘Learning Together’ meetings, which regularly include input on strategies to support the progress of pupils with special educational needs.